 Credit risk is the risk that one party to a financial instrument will cause a financial loss for the other party by failing to discharge an obligation.
-The Foundation is exposed to credit risk resulting from the possibility that a customer or counterparty to a financial instrument defaults on their financial obligations; if there is a concentration of transactions carried out with the same counterparty; or of financial obligations which have similar economic characteristics such that they could be similarly affected by changes in economic conditions.
-The Foundation is exposed to credit risk arising from its accounts receivable and its longterm receivable.
-In addition, the Foundation is exposed to credit risk from all of its bank accounts being held at one financial institution in excess of the amount insured by agencies of the federal government of \$100,000.
+The organization is exposed to credit risk resulting from the possibility that a customer or counterparty to a financial instrument defaults on their financial obligations; if there is a concentration of transactions carried out with the same counterparty; or of financial obligations which have similar economic characteristics such that they could be similarly affected by changes in economic conditions.
+The organization is exposed to credit risk arising from its accounts receivable and its long-term receivable.